dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

 * Using SQS FIFO (`fifo` metadata field set to `"true"`), per AWS specifications, provides message ordering and deduplication, but incurs a lower SQS processing throughput, among other caveats
 * Be aware that specifying `fifoMessageGroupID` limits the number of concurrent consumers of the FIFO queue used to only one but guarantees global ordering of messages published by the app's Dapr sidecars.
 See [this](https://aws.amazon.com/blogs/compute/solving-complex-ordering-challenges-with-amazon-sqs-fifo-queues/) post to better understand the topic of Message Group IDs and FIFO queues.

+{{% alert title="Important" color="warning" %}}
+When running the Dapr sidecar (daprd) with your application on EKS (AWS Kubernetes), if you're using a node/pod that has already been attached to an IAM policy defining access to AWS resources, you **must not** provide AWS access-key, secret-key, and tokens in the definition of the component spec you're using.
+{{% /alert %}}

 ## Create an SNS/SQS instance